|PLATFORMS||PC/Steam, Xbox One, Playstation 4 (Reviewed)|

 Unfortunately, things didn’t go smoothly – the power supply came in faulty and took nearly 2 weeks to get replaced, so I was without a computer for nearly a month and a half.
 Just a laptop that I can’t capture any footage on and has to stay plugged in at all times.

 Add on to that the fact I like to actually complete games before I review them – and the few playthroughs that were going for the channel, and this review kinda fell into the backlog.
 BUT, I’m done for the most part – so I’ve got the time to actually get this done now.

 The game looks alright.
 Wreckfest is a game that goes for a more photorealistic look – so you aren’t really going to be seeing a lot of outlandish track layouts or locations.
 It’s very much grounded.

 Understand, though – realistic doesn’t mean boring, and Wreckfest actually manages to look really good in motion.
-Colors are bright and vibrant, weather effects (While limited to changes in atmosphere and not really rain or snow) look nice.
-The overcast setting actually looks overcast, for instance – lighting is properly effected and colored to convey it.
+The colors are bright and vibrant, weather effects (While limited to changes in the atmosphere and not really rain or snow) look nice.
+The overcast setting actually looks overcast, for instance – lighting is properly affected and colored to convey it.

 Colliding with a cement wall even causes the wall to bust and crack, sending bits flying everywhere.

 However, this all comes at a price.
 And that price?
 The framerate.
 Even on PS4 Pro/Xbox One X, the game only runs at 30FPS (Though PC can hit 60).
 It’s a bit rough, especially when things start to get hectic as the framerate can dip even further down.
 It never becomes unplayable – as far as I could tell from my time playing.
 It’s just a little disappointing in a world were games like Gran Turismo Sport and DiRT Rally 2.0 can run at a stable 60 even on base consoles.